BDC Hamburger Icon

 2. Harness renewable energy sources.

-If you don’t own your property or have limited space, you can look into purchasing renewable energy from your power supplier.
-Some power companies offer the option to buy “green” service for a small premium in exchange for electricity generated from renewable sources.
-Depending on the part of the country you’re in, you may also be able to choose your own electricity supplier.
-In states that allow competition among electricity generators, you can opt to work with a supplier that specializes in producing energy from renewable sources.
+• Purchase renewable energy: If you don’t own your property or have limited space, consider purchasing renewable energy from your power supplier.
+Some power companies offer the option to buy “green” services for a small premium in exchange for electricity generated from renewable sources.

 3. Cut business travel emissions.